Social media has revolutionized the museum experience.

-In places where visitors (or their pets) aren’t becoming a literal part of the exhibit, their thoughts, conversations and emotions the exhibits provoke are still being liked, shared, Tweeted and upvoted on social media, allowing visitors to engage their networks in a conversation about their experience.
-Furthermore, traveling exhibits have now become a way for museums to engage the local community in a global conversation that follows artifacts around the world, engaging a new audience with each location they visit.
+In places where visitors (or their pets) aren’t becoming a literal part of the exhibit, their thoughts, conversations and emotions are still being shared on social media.
+This extends the guest’s experience to their networks, expanding the conversation beyond the museum walls.
+Traveling exhibits have also become a way for museums to engage the local community in a global conversation that follows artifacts around the world, engaging a new audience with each location they visit.

 Social feeds are turning visitors into curators

 Though museums have their own teams of expert curators, visitors have in some ways become curators themselves.
-As they walk the halls of the exhibit, they are in a position to evaluate which pieces they feel connected to and are “worthy” of sharing on social media.
-Guests are even able to narrate their thoughts when they interact with an exhibit, share what the individual works mean to them, and create memes and other humorous content based on what they see.
+As they walk the halls of the exhibit, they’re in a position to decide which pieces they feel connected to and are “worthy” of sharing on social media.
+Guests are even able to narrate their thoughts as they interact with an exhibit, sharing what the individual works mean to them.

-The ability to use museum exhibits as inspiration for social media content effectively turns every visitor into the curator of their social feed.
-As a result, the visitor experience is no longer one of passive spectatorship.
-Instead, visitors are able to interact with everything they experience.
+This ability to use museum exhibits as inspiration for social media content turns every visitor into the curator of their social feed.
+The visitor experience isn’t passive anymore, they’re able to interact with everything they experience.

 UGC is providing new insights into visitor behaviours

-Before social media, attendance records were effectively the only metric museums could use to help inform their decisions.
-Now that every visitor is their own curator, museum staff have the opportunity to monitor social media content to determine not only which exhibits are most popular, but also which individual works are getting the most attention.
+Before social media, attendance records were pretty much the only metric museums could use to inform their decisions.
+Now that visitors are active on social, museum staff have the opportunity to monitor their content to decide which exhibits are most popular and which individual works are getting the most attention.